United Airlines Flight 175: Crash

-(Top) Flight 175, seconds before crashing into the South Tower (only the northern facade is visible) as the North Tower burns.

-(Middle) Flight 175 explodes after hitting the South Tower.
+(Top) Flight 175 explodes after hitting the South Tower.

 (Bottom) Smoke rising from the South Tower seconds after the crash as seen from Greenwich Street.

 Two minutes before impact, New York Center alerted another nearby Air Traffic Facility responsible for low-flying aircraft, which was able to monitor Flight 175's path as it flew over New Jersey, followed by Staten Island and Upper New York Bay as al-Shehhi lined the plane up to strike the South Tower.
 The aircraft was in a banking left turn in its final moments, as it appeared the plane might have otherwise missed the building or merely scraped it with a wing.
 Therefore, those on the left side would have had a clear view of the towers approaching, with one burning.

-The airplane crashed nose-first into the South Tower's southern façade at a speed of around 587 mph, (Note: Sources disagree on the exact speed of impact.
+The airplane crashed nose-first into the South Tower's southern facade at a speed of around 587 mph, (Note: Sources disagree on the exact speed of impact.
 NTSB study in 2002 concluded around 587 mph, whereas MIT study concluded 503 mph.) striking floors 77 through 85 with approximately 9100 U.S.gal of jet fuel on board.
 All passengers and hijackers on board were killed instantly.

 By the time Flight 175 struck the South Tower at 09:03, (Note: The exact time is disputed.
 The 9/11 Commission report says 9:03:11, NIST reports 9:02:59, some other sources report 9:03:02.) multiple media organizations were already covering the first plane crash in the North Tower 17 minutes earlier, with millions watching all around the globe.
 The image of Flight175's crash was thus caught on video from multiple vantage points on live television and amateur video, while close to a hundred cameras captured Flight175 in photographs before it crashed.

 Video footage of the crash was replayed numerous times in news broadcasts on the day of the attacks and in the days that followed, before major news networks put restrictions on use of the footage.
 The initial assumption was that the crash of Flight 11 had been an accident, a mistaken belief that also hindered the process of immediately evacuating the South Tower after the first plane struck the North.
 This was dispelled when Flight 175 crashed into the South Tower.

 The Port Authority initiated an immediate full-scale evacuation of the North Tower within moments of Flight 11's impact.
-However, the same was not done for the South Tower during the 17-minute window between the two impacts; instead, the Port Authority instructed workers to remain in place.
-In spite of these hindrances, the number of people who would have been killed in the South Tower still reduced considerably after the first plane crash, and an estimated 2,900 descended from what would later be the trapped floors before the tower was even hit.
+The same was not done for the South Tower during the 17-minute window between the two impacts; instead, the Port Authority instructed workers to remain in place.
+An estimated 2,900 people descended from floors that were later cut off, before the tower was struck.